ryanpecha/Voltage-Integration-Plotting/README.md

 * All commands are listed for Powershell
 * All dependencies are listed @ `requirements.txt`
 * UI variation indicates you are missing PyQT5
-* Assumes the data has more and valid ablations than errors
+* Data must have more valid ablations than errors
+* All indices start at 0, including index based args

 ### **Installing Dependencies**